eschava/psmqtt/README.rst

             - top_memory - top memory consuming process
             - top_memory[N] - memory consuming process number N
             - pid[PATH] - process with ID specified in the file having PATH path (.pid file).
 Slashes in path should be replaced with vertical slash
-            - name[PATTERN] - process with name mathing PATTERN pattern (use * to match zero or more characters, ? for single character)
+            - name[PATTERN] - process with name matching PATTERN pattern (use * to match zero or more characters, ? for single character)
             - * - to get value of some property for all processes.
 Topic per process ID
             - *; - to get value of some property for all processes in one topic (JSON string) and PARAMETER_NAME could be one of